aclaf/flagrant/docs/explanation/grammar.md

 value_content ::= <CHAR>*
 ```

-The `value_content` extends from the first character after `=` to the end of the argument string, including any subsequent equals signs.
+The `value_content` extends from the first character after `=` to the end of the argument string, including any later equals signs.

 ### Value assignment (inline values without equals)